dgago/template-netcore/README.md

 # Create a template with "dotnet new" command
 1. To add the project to the "dotnet new" command list, run the following command from the solution folder: “dotnet new -i .”
 2. Create a new folder where the project will be created.
-3. From this new folder, run the following command: "dotnet new SuperdigitalProject --projectName <value>".
+3. From this new folder, run the following command: "dotnet new Project --projectName <value>".

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.